aviadlevis/pynoisy/README.md

 ----
 Installation using using [anaconda](https://www.anaconda.com/) package management.
 The following installation steps assume that MPI (e.g. [openmpi](https://www.open-mpi.org/), [mpich](https://www.mpich.org/)) is installed and was tested on Linux Ubuntu 18.04.5.
-Alternatively, use the singularity .def to generate a container with MPI and conda as explained below.
+Alternatively, use [Singularity](https://sylabs.io/singularity/) to generate a container with MPI and conda as explained below.

 Clone pynoisy repository with the inoisy submodule
 ```